-Over these past 6 months Clare Walker Consultancy has been working in immigration supporting an immigration law practice in Birmingham.
+Since 2015 Clare Walker Consultancy has been working with immigration law practice in Birmingham.
 This was not something that I had planned in the business, but something that came out of the blue, when a solicitor rang and requested my services for his clients.
 He stated he had been searching for a Domestic Abuse Consultant and a local Barrister in Birmingham who he had approached, suggested the solicitor contact CWC.
 The rest, as they say is history.

 This has in some cases required me to attend the Tribunal Courts as an Expert Witness for cross examination and questioning of the contents of my report.
 So far I am delighted to say, with 100% success rate.
 The clients I have met with over these months have experienced significant levels of domestic abuse including sexual violence, often with a heavy dose, if not completely of; Modern Day Slavery, Sexploitation or Human Trafficking in there too.
 I believe that the clients I sit before are under the radar – their experiences are not generally picked up by agencies such as the police and on occasions where there has been police involvement, the police appear ill equipped to see beyond ‘cultural traditions’ including ‘domestic’ situations.